-Choosing the best keyboard for beginners can make the difference between sticking with it or giving up.
-We have reviewed keyboards and digital pianos for all levels and budgets, but that first keyboard is often the most important.
+Choosing the first keyboard can make the difference between sticking with it or giving up.
+We have reviewed a wide range of pianos here at Higher Hz, and below, you’ll find our recommendations for the best beginner keyboards and digital pianos for 2023.

 Our list of beginner-friendly choices has something to offer all ages, budgets, and expectations.

 These are the best beginner keyboards and digital pianos to buy:

 - Casio PX-S1100

 Yamaha Piaggero NP-12

 We love the Yamaha Piaggero NP-12 for its simplicity.
 It’s one of the best first keyboards for starters on the market.
 Despite its low price and basic feature set, it is a surprisingly professional instrument.

 The Piaggero NP-12 is a lightweight/portable (9 lbs) keyboard with 61 velocity-sensitive keys.

 It doesn’t come with an extensive list of features like many beginner keyboards do.
 Instead, it offers a fantastic sound and simple approach to help students stay focused.